timplunkett/meghanandtim.us/registries/index.md

 title: Registries
 ---

-# Registry
+# Registries

-We are registered at Crate & Barrel & Amazon.com
+We are registered at Crate &amp; Barrel and Amazon.com